luismiguelsaez/python-playground/api/fastapi/README.md

 - Defined some local variables, but in real life environments some changes need to be made
   - Create different folder structure per environment, region, project, ...
   - Manage specific variables at folders level, like the name of the environment or the region
-- Created a small local module in `infra/modules` to get the credentials `helm` provider needs to connect to the cluster
+- Created helper modules in `infra/modules`
+  - `eks-data` to get the credentials `helm` provider needs to connect to the cluster
+  - `aws-azs` to get the number of desired availability zones for the region
 - All required IAM roles and policies are created in `iam` folder.
 All of them adapted to OIDC authentication in EKS
 - As mentioned in the comments, here we install everything from `helm` provider, but in real life environments I would change some things
   - Deploy `ArgoCD`, pointing to a repository where all required components are defined, overridding the needed values for different environments